cozy/cozy-ui/docs/README.md

 If you plan to build a webapp to run on Cozy, you'll probably want to use a simple and elegant solution to build your interfaces without the mess of dealing with complex markup and CSS.
 Then Cozy UI is here for you!

-Cozy UI relies heavily on [Material UI v4](https://v4.mui.com/) and it can be useful to know how it works.
+Cozy UI relies heavily on [Material UI](https://mui.com/) and it can be useful to know how it works.

 ## React components (styleguidist)